alfonsohh99/dc-stats/README.md

 DC-Stats (Discord Statistics) is a Discord bot written in go.

+Using [discordgo](https://github.com/bwmarrin/discordgo) to interact with the discord API

-Periodically gathers data from every guild and processes it for the users.
+Periodically gathers data from every guild and processes it.
+Commands:

-Users can see which one of them has spent the most on a voice channel using the !top command Users can see their spent time in detail for every channel in the guild using the !myStats command
+- [ !topVoice ] Users can see which one of them has spent the most on a voice channel using the command
+- [ !myVoice ] Users can see their spent time in detail for every channel in the guild using the command
+- [ !topMessage ] Users can see which one of them has sent more chat messages with the command
+- [ !myMessage ] Users can see the number of messages sent per chat with the command

-The bot makes use of the [github.com/procyon-projects/chrono](https://github.com/procyon-projects/chrono) library for scheduling the 2 main task
+The bot makes use of the [chrono](https://github.com/procyon-projects/chrono) library for scheduling the background tasks:

-- Gathering information (frequently) wether users are in chat or not, then adding up the time
+- Gathering information about wether users are in voice chat or not, then adding up their total time
-- Processing that information (less frequently) so it does not have to be calculated for every command invocation
+- Processing voice chat information so it does not have to be calculated for every command invocation
+- Gathering chat message information from every chat channel and storing it
+- Processing chat message informa so it does not have to be calculated for every command invocation
+- Off-site backups to AWS S3

-The bot also takes advantaje of goroutines for improved performance managing asynchronous tasks
+The bot also takes advantaje of goroutines for improved performance managing asynchronous tasks.

+All this data is stored using mongoDB